 We may be adversely affected by the physical effects of climate change as well as legal, regulatory or market responses to climate change concerns.
 Risks associated with climate change are subject to increasing societal, regulatory and political focus.
 Shifts in weather patterns caused by climate change may lead to an increase in the frequency, severity or duration of certain adverse weather conditions and natural disasters, such as hurricanes, tornadoes, earthquakes, wildfires, droughts, extreme temperatures or flooding, which could cause more significant business interruptions, damage to our revenue equipment and facilities, reduced workforce availability, increased costs, increased liabilities and decreased revenue than what we have experienced in the past from such events.
 For example, severe sustained heat in multiple regions of the United States during the summer of 2023 resulted in increased fuel expense due to decreased engine fuel efficiency and increased idling, along with additional damage and wear on tires.
 In addition, increased public and political concern over climate change could result in new legal or regulatory requirements designed to mitigate the effects of climate change and greenhouse gas emissions such as carbon dioxide, a by-product of burning fossil fuels such as those used in our tractors and in the refrigeration units on our trailers and containers, which could include the adoption of more stringent environmental laws and regulations or stricter enforcement of existing laws and regulations.
 Due to such increased concerns, there could be an increase in regulation from federal, state and local governments related to our carbon footprint, including with respect to vehicle engine emissions.
 This increase in regulation could result in increased direct costs, such as taxes, fees, fuel, or capital costs, or changes to our operations in order to comply.
 There is also a focus from regulators and our customers on sustainability issues.
 This focus may result in new legislation or customer requirements, such as limits on vehicle weight and size or energy source.
 The State of California recently passed the Climate Corporate Data Accountability Act and the Climate-Related Financial Risk Act that will impose broad climate-related disclosure obligations on certain companies doing business in California, including us, starting in 2026.
-Additionally, the SEC has included in its regulatory agenda potential rulemaking on climate change disclosures that, if adopted, could significantly increase compliance burdens and associated regulatory costs and complexity.
+Additionally, on March 6, 2024, the SEC adopted climate-related disclosure rules, which could increase compliance burdens and associated regulatory costs and complexity.
+Following a number of petitions for review filed against the SEC, on April 4, 2024, the SEC issued an order staying the rules pending judicial review.
 Costs associated with future climate change concerns or environmental laws and regulations and sustainability requirements could have a material adverse effect on our operations and operating results.